KittyGiraudel/site/_posts/2013-10-21-sass-debug.md

 ## Final words

-That's pretty much it guys.
+That's pretty much it people.
 I hope you like it.
 This has been added to [SassyLists](https://github.com/Team-Sass/Sass-list-functions), so if you think of something to improve it be sure to share!

 Some of you might find this kind of overkill.
 Then you can try [this `@debug`-powered version](https://gist.github.com/piouPiouM/7030210) by [Mehdi Kabab](http://twitter.com/pioupioum) that does pretty much the same thing but in the Ruby console.